Wether Goats: Important Facts You Need to Know!

 Ideal Timing for Castration and The Associated Risk of Calculi

-General recommendations suggest castrating bucks at a young age, typically between 2 to 12 weeks old.
+General recommendations suggest castrating bucks at a young age, typically between 2 and 12 weeks old.

 Although castrating at a young age is less painful for the kid, there is a concern about the increased risk of urinary calculi.
 In this condition, mineral deposits block the urethra.
 Scientific studies show that while early castration may slightly increase the risk, factors such as diet, exercise, and water quality play a more significant role in urinary calculi development.